Associate Professor of American Studies

-Susan Burch is an associate professor of American Studies and the director of the Center for the Comparative Study of Race and Ethnicity (CCSRE).
+Susan Burch is an associate professor of American Studies.
 Before joining the Middlebury faculty in 2009, she taught at Gallaudet University, King’s College (University of Aberdeen, Scotland), and the Ohio State University.
 Professor Burch also has worked as a research associate at the Smithsonian National Museum of American History.

 Professor Burch earned her BA degree in history and Soviet Studies from Colorado College and her MA and PhD in American and Soviet history from Georgetown University.

 Research and teaching subjects “at the margins” draws Burch’s attention, and particularly the historical impact of race, ethnicity, disability, gender, and material culture on lived experiences in America, Russia, and beyond.
 For more details about her work see her cv and a sample of her publications.

 Courses offered in the past four years.

 In this course we will explore the varied and evolving meanings of disability-as condition, lived experience, and analytical framework.
 Dominant issues -including representation, education, employment, bioethics, institutions, community, and policies and rights will serve as touchstones for research, analysis, and learning.
 Rigorous attention to the links between disability and other significant social categories, such as race, ethnicity, socioeconomic class, sexual orientation and identification, gender, and age define disability studies and this course.
 Films, on-line exhibits, music, advertising, popular media, and the material world reflect the wide range of sources on which this course draws.
 While the United States is highlighted in this class, transnational and global components figure significantly as well.
 3 hrs. sem.

 AMST 0120 - Disability in American Culture